kkalininMI/kkalininMI.github.io/_pages/research.md

 "Election Fraud and Agent-Based Modeling"

 "Contemporary Russian Politics Through the Prism of Selectorate Theory"

-"Predicting Russian Foreign Policy with the Predictioneer's Game and GPT-3"

 "Election Fraud and Political Protests in Russia"